Jana (film): Critical response

 Visual Dasan of Kalki called it a comforting victory film for Ajith.
 Sify wrote "Neither great nor ghastly Jana packs in a sting but ends with a whimper and is strictly for the no-holds barred Ajith addicts".
-Malathi Rangarajan of The Hindu wrote, "A little of Nayakan and a lot of Baashha peppered with some originality in screenplay, a ravishing heroine and an invincible hero make up this summer cocktail".
-Chennai Online wrote "One sees the movie and comes out of the theatre with an unclear picture of what it was all about.
+Malathi Rangarajan of The Hindu wrote, "A little of Nayakan and a lot of [Baashha] peppered with some originality in screenplay, a ravishing heroine and an invincible hero make up this summer cocktail".
+Malini Mannath of Chennai Online wrote "One sees the movie and comes out of the theatre with an unclear picture of what it was all about.
 We carry only the memory of some hotch-potch situations, and a handsome protagonist caught in the midst of it!".

 Box office

 Jana was released on 1 May 2004.
-The film performed poorly at the Chennai box office during it's opening week, which the trade blamed on an unexpected monsoon restricting audiences.
+The film performed poorly at the Chennai box office during its opening week, which the trade blamed on an unexpected monsoon limiting audiences.
 Attention towards the forthcoming elections in Tamil Nadu was also expected to affect the film's performance.